More

 iOS Supervised vs Unsupervised: Benefits of Supervising iOS Devices

-Supervision is that differentiating element for iOS that helps the IT admin to understand whom to provide total control and ownership of the devices.
-Once the device is in supervised mode, it is ready to be enrolled in any desired iOS MDM solution.
+Supervision is that differentiating element for iOS that helps the IT admin understand who is to provide total control and ownership of the devices.
+Once supervised, the device can be enrolled in any desired iOS MDM solution.

 In simple words, this means that the admins cannot enforce company policies on unsupervised iPhones.
-An admin can opt for an intuitive MDM tool and push policies and restrictions on iPhones and iPads, but the end-user will continue to have the option to exit, override or even totally erase the policies.
+An admin can opt for an intuitive MDM tool and push policies and restrictions on iPhones and iPads, and apply features like iPad kiosk mode, but the end-user will continue to have the option to exit, override, or even totally erase the policies.

-Imagine this happening to a company-owned Apple device wherein the company data will be under continuous threat because it can be shared or manipulated openly by the device user.
-A user can perform a factory reset on an unsupervised device, which can be used for personal purposes.
+Imagine this happening to a company-owned Apple device, wherein the company data will be under continuous threat because it can be shared or manipulated openly by the device user.
+A user can perform factory reset on an unsupervised device, which can further be used for personal purposes.

 Hence, opting for iOS supervision on company-owned Apple devices is vital.